danpaz/eb-talk/slides.md

 * Create files on the instance.
 * Create Linux users or groups on the instance.
 * Execute arbitrary commands.
+* Service start/stop.

+Files are run in alpha order.
+For example, .ebextensions/01run.config is executed before .ebextensions/02do.config.

 --
 .ebextensions/01run.config